 Once considered a cheap retirement haven, Panama and its charms have been discovered.
 Costs are rising.
 Kathleen Peddicord, of Live and Invest Overseas, writes at U.S. News & World Report:

 You can live modestly in this city on a budget of $1,500 per month, but a more realistic monthly budget for an average couple of retirees would be $2,000.

 Costs are lower outside Panama City.
 In Pedasi, a town of about 2,500 on the Pacific Ocean, “a couple could definitely live like they did in the States for $2,000 per month, and this would be living well,” a U.S. expat tells The Street.

 Panama’s attractions are many: Health care is excellent and can be inexpensive, depending on where you go.
 Spanish is the official language of this Central American nation.
 The currency is the U.S. dollar, which means Americans need not worry about losing value to exchange-rate fluctuations.

 5. Lake Atitlan, Guatemala

 soft_light / Shutterstock.com

-Mayan traditions still very much alive in the lake region, about 75 miles from Guatemala City.
+Mayan traditions are still very much alive in the lake region, which is about 75 miles from Guatemala City.